GOLD ROUTE MAP UPDATEHey Everyone,

 GoldViewFX

-GOLD DAILY CHART UPDATE Hey Everyone,
+DAILY CHART UPDATEHey Everyone,

-We will use our smaller timeframe analysis and trading plans to navigate the range in true level to level fashion.
+We will use smaller timeframe analysis and trading plans to navigate the range in true level to level fashion.

 Our long term bias is Bullish and therefore we will continue to use our smaller timeframes to buy dips using our levels and setups.